 The mural adorns the entrance to the properties’ private garages and depicts some of the most distinctive buildings in the city’s skyline along with the famous Manchester ‘worker bee’.
 The artwork was commissioned by Hillcrest and partners Brookfinch Developments and was overseen by Calderpeel Architects.

-Said Hillcrest Homes Managing Director, Michael Kennedy, “The properties on George Leigh Street are a beautifully preserved snapshot into Manchester’s social and architectural history.
+Said Hillcrest Homes Group Managing Director, Nick Payne, “The properties on George Leigh Street are a beautifully preserved snapshot into Manchester’s social and architectural history.
 When building speculatively, there is a temptation to play it safe and many would have responded to the site by erecting a block of apartments, getting maximum return on their investment in the process.
 We felt the street, and its community, deserved a more sympathetic scheme.